 Upon graduation from the University of the Virgin Islands, Kurt A. Vialet began his career with the Government of the U.S. Virgin Islands working with the Department of Education.
 He has long worked for change as a Teacher and an Assistant Principal at the Elena L. Christian Junior High School, Principal at the St. Croix Educational Complex High School (SCEC) and Principal of the Arthur A. Richards Junior High School.

 Kurt A. Vialet was charged with the duty of designing and structuring the organization and opening of the 2nd High School on the island of St. Croix, SCEC, and its academic program from its inception in August of 1995.
 He was the “brainchild” of implementing the very first Science & Math Magnet program in the Virgin Islands to cater to the best and brightest minds.
 Principal Vialet also designed and implemented the ELMER (Enhancing Literacy in Math, English & Reading) program which catered to struggling incoming 9th grade students who needed additional learning time in the high school setting.
-He was instrumental in the coordination of opening the only school-based Health Clinic in the Virgin Islands at the SCEC High School and during his tenure, SCEC embarked on a journey and successfully attained its first accreditation from Middle States Association in May 2005.
+He was instrumental in the coordination of opening the only school-based Health Clinic in the Virgin Islands at the SCEC High School.
+The SCEC Marching Band, the Quelbe Ambassadors Band, the SCEC Sport programs and Academic programs thrived and excelled to greatness under his leadership.
+During his tenure, SCEC embarked on a journey and successfully attained its first accreditation from Middle States Association in May 2005.
 This is a milestone in SCEC’s history.
 Together with the entire faculty and staff at the SCEC High School, approximately 5,000 students graduated and thousands pursued higher education, especially in the fields of Science and Math.

 As a proven and dedicated leader within the Department of Education, a beacon of intelligence and hope, in August of 2011 Kurt A. Vialet was then required to be what is known in Education as a “Change Agent of Schools.”
 Thus, he was charged with revamping the Arthur A. Richards Junior High School.
 Effective to this date, significant improvements and gains in test scores, overall student achievement and performance, behavior, and most importantly, promotion rate have been noted at the Arthur A. Richards Junior High School.

 An active member of the Virgin Islands community, Kurt A. Vialet switched careers and entered the political arena in 2014 to highlight the importance of making our community a better place, wherein creating the best and most- educated workforce so that as a community we can thrive and excel to greatness.
-In his bid to the Senate, he was elected and placed first and served as a Democratic Senator in the 31st Legislature of the Virgin Islands.
+In his bid to the Senate, he was elected, placed first overall, and served as a Democratic Senator in the 31st Legislature of the Virgin Islands.